Anchorsify/Anchorsify.github.io/_summons/Salamander.md

 If underground and within 5 yards of an enemy, Ibuse can be commanded to try to swallow them.
 This counts as a Area 10 attack, and if it hits, the enemy is swallowed up and trapped inside Ibuse's stomach.
 While inside, the enemy is subject to stomach acid that inflicts a Poison 10 status as long as they are trapped inside.
 An enemy traped inside Ibuse can try to force their way out, damaging the stomach as a target that can't defend itself but with all actions they take having their normal Speed doubled (which does not increase their damage).
 Once at least 1000 damage has been dealt to the inside of Ibuse's stomach, anyone alive inside has broken out and can escape.
 After someone has escaped from Ibuse's stomach this way, Swallow Whole cannot be used for the remainder of the battle.
 This damage is not actually dealt to Ibuse's Vitality.

 **Poison Mist** *(Speed 20, 10 AP, Chakra 25)*
 Ibuse opens his mouth and exhales a cloud of powerful, paralytic poison, in the form of a frothing purple mist.
 Everyone in a 100 yard radius of Ibuse has to make a Resistance roll against Ibuse's toxicology, or be poisoned.
+Ibuse is immune to his own Poison Mist.

 Whenever someone enters the cloud, and every 10 IC they spend in it, they also need to make a Resistance roll.
 The cloud itself lingers for 30 IC, after which time it disperses.
 Ibuse can only store so much poison at once, and it takes a while for the chemical reactions that prime it inside his body to take place; once this ability is used, Ibuse can't utilize it again for another 100 IC.